-Avicanna has entered into intellectual property and licensing agreements with two California-based companies, Harrington Wellness and VB Brands LLC, to sell Avicanna's medical cannabis products under their brands - re+PLAY and Viola, respectively.
+Avicanna continues its intellectual property and licensing agreements with Harrington Wellness and VB Brands LLC, to sell Avicanna's medical cannabis products under their brands - re+PLAY and Viola, respectively.
 The re+PLAY and Viola products are intended to be sold in the medical sales channel by Shoppers and in the retail/adult-use sales channel.